suchipi/yavascript/src/api/csv/csv.stringify.help.md

 # `CSV.stringify` - Serializes data to CSV.

-`CSV.stringify` can be used and serialize arrays-of-arrays-of-strings into strings of CSV data.
+`CSV.stringify` can be used to serialize arrays-of-arrays-of-strings into strings of CSV data.

 ```ts
 // Defined in yavascript/src/api/csv